 Once this stage is over, litigation moves into a phase called “discovery.”
 Discovery is where both sides get to ask questions and receive documents from the other side.
 The questions are called “interrogatories.”
 Interrogatories can vary from being very general to being super-specific.
-Interrogatories generally seek facts relating to the incident in order to understand the nature of either the claim or defenses.
+Interrogatories generally seek facts relating to the incident to understand the nature of either the claim or defenses.
 The request for documents is called a “request for production.”
-A request for production is the formal discovery request for documents, pictures, videos, etc. It can include an inspection of property, an examination of a cell phone, etc. Each side gets a specific number of interrogatories they can ask, and the requests for production are usually unlimited.
+A request for production is the formal discovery request for documents, pictures, videos, etc. It can include an inspection of the property, an examination of a cell phone, etc. Each side gets a specific number of interrogatories they can ask, and the requests for production are usually unlimited.
 The other side usually has 30 days to respond.

 The end of discovery brings another event: mediation.
 Mediation is a court-ordered attempt to resolve the case through negotiation.
 A neutral person—usually another lawyer—tries to help the parties reach a settlement through compromise.
 The process may be mandatory, but the results of the mediation are not.
 The parties have to agree to settle.
 If they do not, then the case moves along.
 Sometimes mediation can occur early in the case if the facts are not really in dispute.

 There are also procedural motions that can occur at any time during the process.
 Some procedural motions involve whether the plaintiff has adequately alleged a complaint.
 This usually occurs after a complaint but before an answer is filed.
 The other most common procedural motion is called a “motion for summary judgment.
 This motion can be heard anytime, but it is usually heard after discovery is complete.
 The gist of summary judgment is that the defendant says the plaintiff has not (or cannot) prove their case.
 A ruling for the defendant ends the case.
 A ruling for the plaintiff means the case will go to trial unless the case is settled.
 The hearings for these motions are usually scheduled at least a month in advance.